'data.frame': 150 obs. of 5 variables:

 ## 6 virginica 7.6 3.0

-data frame from iris3
+Create an iris4 data frame from iris3 that

 creates a column with a sepal area (length * width) value for each